stevenmichaelthomas/crypto101/README.md

 The best option for me ended up being Coinbase since I could hook up any major credit card and start purchasing coins in a matter of minutes.
 The benifit wass that verification was quick and easy, but the drawback is that there's a $250/week deposit limit.
 The other options require a longer process of verification, but allow you to fund higher amounts at a time.

+Thankfully, Coinbase can increase your limit to $1,000 per week via credit card, which is more sufficient.

 Once you've deposited funds and exchanged them to one of the main coins, you can send them anywhere you want.

 ### Withdrawing